 Unauthenticated users

-When a user is referred to as "unauthenticated" in messaging, it simply means that the user has not been assigned an external ID.
+When a user is referred to as "unauthenticated" in messaging, it means that the user has not been assigned an external ID, and they have also not been authenticated by way of a Zendesk help center.
 When a user is seen for the first time on a messaging channel, they are unauthenticated by default.
 This includes users from social messaging channels, one of the Zendesk Embeddables, or SMS.
 Unauthenticated users have most of the same capabilities as authenticated users in terms of their ability to send and receive messages.
 However, these users have not proven their identity to the business and should be treated more carefully when handling sensitive tasks and information.

-Unauthenticated users may still be assigned profile information such as a name and unverified email address.
+Unauthenticated users may still have profile information such as a name or unverified email address.
+For example, this information may have been captured by an AI agent using form message.
 For users on social messaging channels such as Instagram or Viber, this information may be automatically populated based on their social messaging profile.
 Keep in mind, however, that this only proves that the user has supplied these values to the social channel provider when setting up their account.
 It in no way guarantees that they are the same person that controls the account with that email address or name in your business' system of record.

 Authenticated users

-By assigning an external ID to your messaging users, this informs Zendesk that the user has proven their identity by some external means.
-The most likely scenario for authenticating users is when using one of Zendesk's native messaging SDKs or Web Widget.
+Assigning an external ID to your messaging users informs Zendesk that the user has proven their identity by some external means.
+The most likely scenario for this when the user is interacting with one of Zendesk's native messaging SDKs or Web Widget, embedded inside of your application.
 For example, when a user logs into your business' web site, you might want to carry forward their authenticated state into the Zendesk Web Widget, so that agents know who they are.
-By leveraging your business' existing authentication mechanism in your application or website, the user can seamlessly transfer to another authenticated device.
+By leveraging your business' existing authentication mechanism in your application or website, the user can seamlessly continue their conversations on a different authenticated device.
 Users will be able to switch between different domains, browsers, and devices, while still maintaining their conversation history.

 For users on third-party messaging channels, there is no out-of-the-box authentication flow for them to prove their identity and gain an external ID.
 Social messaging users will therefore rarely be considered as authenticated.
 However, when using outbound messaging it's possible to assign external IDs to customers on social messaging channels as part of sending them an outbound message.
 See Outbound messaging with the create client API for more information on how this can be done.